JetBrains/amper/docs/src/user-guide/plugins/topics/structure.md

     We are planning to improve UX for such cases and provide a more laconic way to express them.

-Plugin has an **ID**, which equals to its module name by default.
+Each plugin has an **ID**, which defaults to its module name.
 The **plugin ID** is used across the project to refer to the plugin, e.g., when enabling it or in diagnostic messages.

-??? info "Plugin ID can be customized"
+??? info "The plugin ID can be customized"
     For example:
     ```yaml title="build-config/module.yaml"
     pluginInfo: